-And yet you say nothing.
-You just suck it in, stuffing your feelings at work into an “emotional box”.
+Feelings arise, and yet you say nothing.
+You just suck it in, stuffing those feelings into “emotional boxes”.
 And because these boxes don’t have any exit doors or automatic release valves, they just grow and grow.
 Ready to reinforce and feed any new hurts happening in the moment.

 A strange thing happens to people when they feel trapped by their work circumstances.
 They start to manufacture even more emotions.
 Anger.
 Frustration.
 Envy.
 Jealousy.
 Annoyance.
 Resentment.
 Hatred.
 Sadness.
 Hurt.

 At first, these emotions may only make a guest appearance.
 And so they can be easily forgotten as other things fill your day.
 But, if you start to focus on the negatives, like what you don’t have or aren’t getting from the job, these emotions start to grow bigger.

 Soon these negative emotions take up more and more of your day.
 And the more you feed negative emotions, the hungrier they get.
 You may be feeding them internally all by yourself.
 Or you may be spending lots of time talking about them with your co-workers, friends, or spouses.